ansible-community/ara/README.md

 Get started with the [contributor's documentation](https://ara.readthedocs.io/en/latest/contributing.html).

+ara is a non-commercial project but it still incurs expenses like hosting, development, maintenance, testing & CI.
+If ara has been helpful or useful to you, consider ordering stickers or leaving a tip: https://ko-fi.com/rfc2549

 ## Authors

 Code contributions to the project can be viewed from the git log or on [Codeberg](https://codeberg.org/ansible-community/ara/activity/contributors).